Vauxhall Grandland review - Engines, performance and drive

 You’d be hard-pushed to call the Vauxhall Grandland fun.
 Instead, it’s a safe and predictable car to drive, with exemplary urban manners and good motorway refinement.
 Engine choices are limited to single petrol and diesel offerings, along with a plug-in hybrid unit.

 Built on the same EMP2 platform as the Peugeot 3008, the Grandland feels like a very similar car to drive.
 We love the turbo petrol powerplant; it's excellent in town and suitable for longer journeys, too.
 Those covering big annual mileages should probably look to the capable diesel engine, although every version offers reasonable performance and low running costs.

+Each petrol and diesel model comes with the same light controls and vague steering, as well as a soft suspension set-up and a comfortable ride.
 Vauxhall has fitted a set of firmer springs and dampers to the hybrid plug-in models in an effort to control the added bulk (up to 300kg) of the battery pack and electric motors.
-However, this has hurt the car’s ride quality.
-It’s very unsettled, even on smooth roads.
+However, this has hurt the car’s ride quality, and we found it quite unsettled, even on smooth roads.

 Engines, 0-60 acceleration and top speed

 The Vauxhall Grandland engine range is surprisingly small, with a single petrol or diesel unit on offer, and the greener plug-in hybrid model.
 The hybrid models are pricey, so it may come down to whether you want a petrol or a diesel car.
 Both of these engines are strong and relatively efficient though, and both should be more than powerful enough for everyday needs.